Dune (board game)

-Dune is a strategy board game set in Frank Herbert's Dune universe, published by Avalon Hill in 1979.
-The game was designed by Bill Eberle, Jack Kittredge and Peter Olotka.
+Dune is a strategy board game set in Frank Herbert's Dune universe designed by Bill Eberle, Jack Kittredge and Peter Olotka, and originally published by Avalon Hill in 1979.
+In the game, each player takes on the role of a faction from the Dune universe, each with unique powers that modify the game's rules, and battle for control of the planet Arrakis.
 After many years out of print, the game was reissued by Gale Force Nine in 2019 in advance of the 2021 Dune film adaptation.
+Gale Force Nine has since released three expansions to the 2019 edition.

 History

 The game was originally designed with a Roman Empire theme, with the name Tribute.
 Avalon Hill had acquired the license to produce a Dune game, but when their design proved unusable, the company contacted Eberle, Kittredge and Olotka.
 Elements suitable for the Dune universe were added to the game, particularly from their earlier game, Cosmic Encounter.

 In 1984, to tie in with the Dune film, Avalon Hill published a second edition of the game as well as two expansions, Spice Harvest and The Duel.

 The Spice Harvest expansion changes the initial setup of the standard game by adding a pre-game in which the factions lobby for control of the inter-world Spice market in order to purchase a more advantageous initial position for the start of the main game (control for the planet of Arrakis).

 The Duel adds "leader tokens" representing the primary leaders of each faction and a secondary board representing a circular arena for one-on-one combat.
 Leaders may fight individual combat using a special deck of cards for movement and attacks.

 Both supplements included additional Treachery Cards.
 Both supplements are also incorporated into the French edition published by Jeux Descartes.

 In addition, Avalon Hill's strategy magazines, The General and Heroes, published counters and rules for three additional factions: the Bene Tleilax, the Ixians, and the Landsraad, factions and organizations that appeared in Frank Herbert's original novels.

 The game received good reviews and due to the popularity of the Dune setting, coupled with the lack of new edition since 1984, became a sought-after item among board game collectors, with prices on secondary market reaching hundreds of dollars.
 A fan-made print-and-play version was also made available online around 2010.